Wyoming’s Bear Lodge Mountains

 Cathedral Spires Trail

-You can reach this trail directly from the Little Devils Tower Trail or from the Cathedral Spires Trailhead on Needles Highway (if it’s open).
-At one-and-a-half miles in each direction, the hike is fairly flat, smooth, and well-marked.
-At its terminus, you will find yourself in an amphitheater.
+At the terminus of the trail, you will find yourself in an amphitheater.
 It is surrounded on three sides by rock spires that reach to the heavens as they tower overhead.
 Sounds reverberate off the rock causing a cacophony of noise.
 This is a prime area to stop for a quick lunch break and it is especially haunting in the fog when it creates a spooky, almost fairy-tale-like scene.

 This connector section of the trail offers incredible views of Custer State Park and the town of Custer that sits directly to the south of the park.
 On clear days you can also see the plains that stretch to the east and south.
 It is truly a beautiful area!
 Watch for mountain goats here too as they favor the rocky, granite crags that this part of the state is known for.

 The entire loop is around 9ish miles in total length so it’s a little long.
-However, there isn’t a lot of elevation gain as you’re already at one of the highest points in the Hills and the routes themselves aren’t difficult.
+However, there isn’t a lot of elevation gain as you’re already at one of the highest points in the Hills and the routes themselves aren’t too difficult.
 I would rate this as a moderate hike.

 So, if you’re looking for a fun and scenic way to see well-known parts of Custer State Park, check out this loop trail made from the Little Devils Tower and Cathedral Spires trails, and the Needles Highway!